 It is tough to really evaluate Tapper's film and stats his last two seasons due to his poor scheme fit in Oklahoma's defense.
 Tapper shined as a Sophomore in 2013 as a traditional 4-3 pass rushing defensive end.
 He was named to the All-Big 12 Team and tallied up 9 tackles for loss and 5.5 sacks; second in the Big 12 as only a Sophomore.

 Tapper made a name for himself nationally during the 2014 Sugar Bowl when he chased down Alabama's Wide Receiver, Amari Cooper from behind and brought him down.
 Yeah, he is that fast.

-Make or find animated gifs like Charles Tapper vs. Alabama (2013)
+Make or find animated gifs like Charles Tapper vs. Alabama (2013) on gifs.com

 This game was also the last time we saw Tapper in the traditional pass-rushing role which he will play in Dallas, however.